-4. Who is your consumer / client?
+4. Who is your consumer/client?

 Understanding this is key to successful sports sponsorship.
 Creating communications that are in line with the profile of your audience is the best way to be effective, and to not dilute your message or resources.

-Consumer demographics are complicated, and include age, sex, economic capacity and frequency of purchase.
+Consumer demographics are complicated and include age, sex, economic capacity and frequency of purchase.
 Some of the world’s biggest companies have identified their audience profile with enough clarity to create truly defined groups – think of “Apple users”, whose loyalty often goes far beyond simply owning a computer or phone.

-Every sport, team and event is a world in itself, with a well-defined target audience.
-In modern sport, a huge amount of audience data is analysed, and the outline of each “spectator-type” is established.
+Every sport, team, and event is a world in itself, with a well-defined target audience.
+In modern sport, a huge amount of audience data is analyzed, and the outline of each “spectator-type” is established.
 Of course, the audience must align with the brand in the sponsorship campaign – for example, adrenaline sports attract a very young, male audience, while the target of events related to several athletics disciplines is typically females aged over 25.

-Every business marketing strategy is different – some campaigns need to be long-term in order to be slowly accepted by the consumer, whilst in other cases the impact on the market must be immediate and lead to fast results – for example with the launch of a new product.
+Every business marketing strategy is different – some campaigns need to be long-term in order to be slowly accepted by the consumer, whilst in other cases, the impact on the market must be immediate and lead to fast results – for example with the launch of a new product.

-6. Do you currently have other marketing operations under way?
+6. Do you currently have other marketing operations underway?

 Sports sponsorship is a marketing tool that can be mixed with others for excellent results.
-You might choose to also run content marketing operations, utilise social networks, or use famous faces as ambassadors in an advertising campaign.
+You might choose to also run content marketing operations, utilize social networks, or use famous faces as ambassadors in an advertising campaign.
 It’s necessary to use all the elements possible, to bring the sponsorship in line with the other operations.